 Worchester Art Museum, Massachusetts

-It is more likely than not that the bread in Vermeer's Milkmaid was not made at home but purchased at the bakery shop, perhaps from one of Vermeer's collectors, Hendrick van Buyten, who owned the largest bakery in Delft.
-It is known that the Vermeer family had run up a considerable debt for bread which Vermeer's wife, Catharina, paid off Van Buyten with a picture by her late husband.
+It is more likely than not that the bread in Vermeer's Milkmaid was not made at home but purchased at a bakery, perhaps from one of Vermeer's collectors, Hendrick van Buyten, who owned the largest bakery in Delft.
+It is known that the Vermeer family had accumulated a considerable debt for bread.
+Following the death of her husband, Catharina, Vermeer's wife, settled this debt with Van Buyten by giving him a painting by her late husband.
+This gesture was notably sympathetic toward the painter's widow, considering the significant amount owed to the baker was 617 guilders, a sum sufficient to purchase a modest Dutch house.

-The number of bakeries was considerable in 17th-century Holland, and like most merchants, bakers usually set up their operations in their own homes.
-Because their ovens were considered fire threats to adjacent property, they were often forced to live and do business in stone buildings.
+The number of bakeries in 17th-century Holland was significant, and like most merchants, bakers typically set up their operations in their own homes.
+Due to the fire threat their ovens posed to neighboring properties, they often resided and conducted business in stone buildings.

-Since rye bread was the main food for the people, the price and quality of the rye bread were strictly regulated, but always low according to the bakers.
-They tried to make the bread smaller, but the authorities appointed official controllers—obviously unpopular—to measure and weigh the bread in the shops.
+Rye bread was the primary food source for the populace.
+The price and quality of the rye bread were strictly regulated, though often considered low by the bakers.
+Attempts were made to decrease the bread's size, leading the authorities to appoint official controllers—certainly not popular figures—to measure and weigh the bread in stores.

-In a work by Job Berckheyde, a baker is shown blowing a horn to announce his new production of bread, rolls and pretzels all ready for sale.
+In a work by Job Berckheyde, a baker is depicted blowing a horn to herald his fresh batch of bread, rolls and pretzels, signaling they are ready for purchase.

 Iep Fourier, hurdy-gurdy